 “If you like your crime hard and fast, Kalteis is for you.” — The Globe and Mail

 When Frankie strikes up a relationship with Johnny Falco, the owner of one of the only Vancouver clubs willing to give punk a chance, she finds out he’s having his own money problems just keeping Falco’s Nest open.
 Desperate to keep his club, Johnny raids one of the pot fields Marty Sayles has growing out past Surrey, along Zero Avenue on the U.S. border.
 He gets away with a pickup load and pays back everybody he owes.
-Arnie Binz, bass player for Middle Finger, finds out about it and decides that was easy enough.
+Arnie Binz, bass player for Waves of Nausea, finds out about it and decides that was easy enough.
 But he gets caught by Marty’s crew.

 Johnny and Frankie set out to find the missing Arnie, but Marty Sayles is pissed and looking for who ripped off his other field — a trail that leads to Johnny and Frankie.

 Dietrich Kalteis’s debut novel Ride the Lightning won an Independent Publishers Award and was hailed as one of the best Vancouver crime novels.
 More than 40 of his short stories have been published internationally.
 He lives with his family in Vancouver, B.C.